Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 You may also wish to confirm with BCBS FEP Dental that your new dentist is in network to ensure that the maximum insurance benefit will be paid for your services.
 Additionally, it is recommended that you verify your benefits prior to starting any planned dental work to ensure coverage.

-When you arrive at the dental office, provide them with copies of both your medical and dental insurance ID cards.
+When you arrive at the dental office, provide them with copies of both your medical and dental insurance member ID cards.

 Note: The information in this document is not meant to replace the advice of your dentist or another licensed healthcare professional.
 Talk to your dentist for any specific dental advice.